Ask a Question

 Riding: 5 hours

-Today you leave the Greeks behind for the most challenging day of riding through the mountains.
-Follow the trail uphill to Swallow Rock, 500m above the Suha river and stop for lunch by the Church of Labova of the Cross.
-This rare monument represents the oldest church in Albania which was believed to have been built by the imperator Justinian in 554AD.
+Today you leave the Greeks behind for the most challenging day of riding through the mountains as we set our sights on the town of Libohova.
+Follow the trail uphill to Swallow Rock, 500m above the Suha river and stop for lunch by the Church of Labova of the Cross at a delightful local restaurant.
+This rare monument represents the oldest church in Albania which was believed to have been built by Justinian the Great in 554AD.
 The church was saving relics of its original cross until they were stolen in 1989.
 Justinian married his wife, Teodora in the small chapel and the villagers inherited her wedding dress and preserved it for centuries.

-In the afternoon, ride on to the small town of Libohova which is nestled at the foot of Bureto mountain.
+In the afternoon, you will ride on to the small town of Libohova which is nestled at the foot of Bureto mountain.
 This ancient settlement is home to a well-known Albanian noble family who share their name with the town.
 You can visit the castle which was the dowry presented by Ali Pasha when his sister married one of the most important members of the Libohova family.
-Spend the night in a local family house and join them in another delicious meal.
+You will spend the night in a local family house and join them in another delicious meal.
+You may wish to immerse yourself in farm life by helping with chores, cooking, feeding the horses, and enjoying the local music.

 Day 7